Notable People

 Gelato's official site calls him the Godfather of Swing and lists a career that has taken him from Ronnie Scott's to major festivals, Blue Note dates, royal events, and Paul McCartney's wedding.
 Those could read like trophy lines.
 The more revealing detail is the long residency at Ronnie Scott's and the repeated return to sold-out live rooms.

-He did not simply record in the style.
+He did more than record in the style.

 He kept it functioning in front of actual audiences.